Parade (musical)

 Parade is a musical with a book by Alfred Uhry and music and lyrics by Jason Robert Brown.
-The musical is a dramatization of the 1913 trial and imprisonment, and 1915 lynching, of Jewish American Leo Frank in Georgia.
+The musical is a dramatization of the 1913 trial and imprisonment and 1915 lynching of Jewish American Leo Frank in Georgia.

 The musical premiered on Broadway in December 1998 and won Tony Awards for Best Book and Best Original Score (out of nine nominations) and six Drama Desk Awards.
-After closing on Broadway in February 1999, the show has had a US national tour and a few professional productions in the US and UK, as well as a critically well-received revival on Broadway in 2023.
+After closing on Broadway in February 1999, the show has had a US national tour and a few professional productions in the US and UK.
+Its 2023 Broadway staging was nominated for six Tony Awards, winning two, including Best Revival of a Musical.

 Background and genesis

 The musical dramatizes the 1913 trial of Jewish factory manager Leo Frank, who was accused and convicted of raping and murdering a thirteen-year-old employee, Mary Phagan.
 The trial, sensationalized by the media, aroused antisemitic tensions in Atlanta and the U.S. state of Georgia.
 When Frank's death sentence was commuted to life in prison by the departing Governor of Georgia, John M. Slaton, in 1915 due to his detailed review of over 10,000 pages of testimony and possible problems with the trial, Leo Frank was transferred to a prison in Milledgeville, Georgia, where a lynching party seized and kidnapped him.
 Frank was taken to Phagan's hometown of Marietta, Georgia, and he was hanged from an oak tree.
-The events surrounding the investigation and trial led to two groups emerging: the revival of the defunct KKK and the birth of the Jewish Civil Rights organization, the Anti-Defamation League (ADL).
+The events surrounding the investigation and trial led to two groups emerging: the revival of the defunct KKK and the birth of the Jewish Civil Rights organization the Anti-Defamation League (ADL).

 Director Harold Prince turned to Jason Robert Brown to write the score after Stephen Sondheim turned the project down.
 Prince's daughter, Daisy, had brought Brown to her father's attention.
 Book writer Alfred Uhry, who grew up in Atlanta, had personal knowledge of the Frank story, as his great-uncle owned the pencil factory run by Leo Frank.